ToadWalker37/startup/README.md

 - Images - There are two images on the homepage as well as several images in the Dashboard and Browse pages from sample listings.
 - DB/Login - Input box and submit button for login.
 The listing information represents data pulled from the database, and a sample listing is in the HTML.
 - WebSocket - The dashboard and browse statistics for saves and views represent real-time user data.
 The chat data also represents real-time data from other users.

+## CSS Deliverable

+For this deliverable I properly styled the application into its final appearance.

+- Header, footer, and main content body - Well-proportioned.
+Used flex and grid to layout sections.
+- Navigation elements - I dropped the underlines and changed the color for anchor elements.
+Links change color on hover.
+Nav bar is yellow.
+- Responsive to window resizing - Responsive to window resizing.
+Looks good on iPad, desktop, and iPhone.
+- Application elements - Used good contrast and whitespace, consistent colors, and buttons are using bootstrap.
+- Application text content - Consistent font.
+Text is displayed using the Segoe UI/Helvetica/Noto font family.
+- Application images - I added curved edges around my listing thumbnail photos on the browse page.
+I also made a carousel on the listing page.